amandabee/fundamentals-of-interactive/index.md

 **Hands on:** Pivot tables to summarize data, HTML and FTP Review

-**Homework:** Post the first draft of your slidshow on Digital Storage (name it "slideshow_draft.html"); Post a map pitch on Digital Storage (name it "map_pitch.html"); Use pivot tables to summarize 311 call data.
+**Homework:** Post the first draft of your slidshow on Digital Storage (name it "slideshow_draft.html"); Post a map pitch on Digital Storage (name it "map_pitch.html"); Use pivot tables to summarize data.

 ## Week 8 | Thu Oct 23 / Mon Nov 3
-*Due:* Draft of slideshow, Map pitches, 311 pivot table
+*Due:* Draft of slideshow, Map pitches, 311 pivot table exercise

 **Discussion:** Ideas for stories down the line?
 Keep looking ahead!
 What makes a quiz work as a story?
 Making games fun.